 When describing glaciers in Wrangell St. Elias National Park, superlatives are hard to avoid.
 Within its boundaries are enclosed the nation's largest glacial system.
 Glaciers cover over 25 percent, or approximately 5,000 square miles, of the park.
 In summer, these glaciers contribute a significant portion of the rivers' high runoff and heavy sediment load.
 During the winter, glacial melt ceases and many rivers run with clear water.

-Hikers should not attempt to cross glaciers without proper equipment including crampons, ropes and iceaxes.
+Hikers should not attempt to cross glaciers without proper equipment including crampons, ropes, and iceaxes.
 Even the gravel covered moraines will turn slick and dangerous during or after a rain.

-Please discuss your plans with a ranger before undertaking glacial travel or mountain peak ascents.
+Please discuss your plans with a park ranger before undertaking glacial travel or mountain peak ascents.
 Guides are available for these activities and can be used to gain experience.

 A great way to see the park's glaciers and icefields is from the air.
 There are a number of flightseeing operators that offer a variety of spectacular tours.